 Each day all the students come together to share a lunch prepared by the tutors.
 The students got to know each other as they ate in the sun, quickly becoming friends.
 After the meal, the students gathered in an old classroom to watch presentations from academics, designers and more senior students.
 These talks demonstrated the range of practices that can come from the interior design degree, offered the students specific advice for their studies, as well as applied directly to the work they were doing that day.

 On day two the students began making models.
 After producing a series of small-scale paper models, they formed into groups of similar interests.
 In these groups, they started to test materials and ideas to design an inhabitable ‘folly’ that they would install the next day on site.
 The third morning after breakfast the students gather materials, experimented with making techniques and began to construct their follies.
 After lunch and the lectures, the students self-organised into groups to put together the exhibition.
 They had produced over 1000 small photos and drawings, 130 large photographic works, as well as the inhabitable follies in situ, many stop animations and hundreds of models.
 Organising this volume of work into an exhibition over a large site, required the students to consider design, way-finding, projection and installation.
 With just an afternoon to put it all together, the students worked efficiently as a group.
 The exhibition was opened by Dr Suzie Attiwill that evening as the students enjoyed a BBQ and showed their friends and families around their work.

 Week 2 intensive at Wye River

-The intensive will provide you insight into your individual ideas, techniques and processes.
-The aim is to set you up so that you can develop clarity around your interior design interests and help you develop a starting point for the series of projects you will produce over the next 8 weeks.
+The intensive provides students with insight into their own creative ideas, techniques and processes and to gain confidence to start working independently.
+The aim is to set students up with a framework so they can develop clarity around their interior design interests and to help in developing a starting point for a series of exploratory projects which will lead them to their Research Project Proposal.